oamg/leapp/docs/source/working-with-workflows.md

-# Working with Workflows
+# Working with workflows

 ## Creating a workflow

-To create a new workflow first we create a tag with the same name and then the workflow.
-(Later the snactor tool will take care of this, for now this is necessary since it's still a TODO)
+To create a new workflow, create a tag with the same name, and then the workflow.
+Later, the snactor tool will provide this automatically.

 ```shell
 $ snactor new-tag Example
 $ snactor workflow new Example
 ```

-This will create the Example workflow boilerplate:
+This procedure creates the Example workflow boilerplate:

 ```python
 from leapp.workflows import Workflow